19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (a) for the payment of any loan taken by him for the purchase of any immovable property by the member in accordance with any regulations made under section 77;

-(b) for the payment of improvement contributions due to the Housing and Development Board in respect of upgrading works carried out under Part IVA of the Housing and Development Act (Cap.
-129), or any improvement contribution due to a Town Council in respect of lift upgrading works carried out under Part IVA of the Town Councils Act (Cap.
-329A), including the payment of such costs, fees or other incidental expenses arising from the upgrading works as are authorised by any regulations made under section 77.
+(b) for the payment of —

+(i) any improvement contribution due to the Housing and Development Board in respect of upgrading works carried out under Part IVA of the Housing and Development Act (Cap.
+129) or to a Town Council in respect of lift upgrading works carried out under Part IVA of the Town Councils Act (Cap.
+329A);

+(ii) any interest imposed by the Housing and Development Board or the Town Council, as the case may be, on the improvement contribution referred to in sub-paragraph (i), where the improvement contribution is paid in instalments; and

+(iii) any costs, fees or other incidental expenses arising from such works;

+(c) for such other purposes as permitted under, and in accordance with, this Act.

 [12/99; 23/2005]

+[Act 6 of 2016 wef 01/01/2017]

 ### Transfer or payment of moneys to retirement account or special account, and voluntary maintenance of sum in retirement account